vtrucco/jtframe/README.md

 The current contents of the SDRAM can be dumped at the beginning of each frame (falling edge of vertical blank) if **JTFRAME_SAVESDRAM** is defined.
 Because this is quite an overhead, it is possible to restrict it to dump only a certain **DUMP_START** frame count has been reached.
 All frames will be dumped after it.
 The macro **DUMP_START** is the same one used for setting the start of signal dump to the __VCD__ file.

+To simulate the SDRAM load operation use **-load** on sim.sh.
+The normal download speed 1/270ns=3.7MHz.
+This is faster than the real systems but speeds up simulation.
+It is possible to slow it down by adding dead clock cycles to each transfer.
+The macro **JTFRAME_SIM_LOAD_EXTRA** can be defined with the required number of extra cycles.

 #Game clocks
 Games are expected to operate on a 48MHz clock using clock enable signals.
 There is an optional 6MHz that can be enabled with the macro **JTFRAME_CLK6**.
 This clock goes in the game module through a _clk6_ port which is only connected to when that macro is defined. _jtbtiger_ is an example of game using this feature.